Crompulence/CPL_APP_OPENFOAM/README.md

 incompressible solver CPLIcoFoam that is based on OpenFOAM's icoFoam.

  - examples - some input examples for various cases
- - test - a range of test cases run automatically on Travis CI
+ - test - a range of test cases run automatically on GitHub Actions (previously Travis CI)
- - config - scripts to specify version of MPI to build OpenFOAM with and patches for scotch.
+ - config - scripts to specify version of MPI to build OpenFOAM (in particular mpich) as well as other patches.

 New folders created by building process